adamskitomasz/cwiczenie1/labs/gh-actions-create-file.md

 - Copy content of this snipet to your repository into .github/workflows
+- Mind to fix path of myvar in steps
 ```

 name: Create some artifacts with actions from marketplace  # ${{ github.workflow }}